VOL. IV - APPENDIX E

 Richard Pocock died on 27 October 1822.
 Sarah died in 1837.

-Nothing more is known about Richard and Sarah's son John Pocock nor their daughters Sarah and Anne.
+Nothing more is known with any certainty about their son John Pocock nor their daughters Ann, Sarah and Anne.

 Our line continues through their youngest son James (see below), but first a little is known about the descendants of his brothers William and George.